Tunnel of Love Express Tour

-Coming on the heels of the massively successful Born in the U.S.A.
-Tour, the Tunnel of Love Express was designed to disorient Springsteen's audiences.
+The Tunnel of Love Express was designed to disorient Springsteen's audiences.
 A theatrical entrance began the show, a full horn section appeared, band members were rearranged from their customary positions, and on-stage spontaneity was kept to a minimum.
 Set lists were unusually static, and many of Springsteen's most popular concert numbers were omitted altogether.
 Instead, the shows featured Springsteen B-sides and outtakes as well as renditions of obscure genre songs by others.
 Critical reaction to the concerts was generally favorable, with some mixed reviews, while audiences were sometimes baffled.

-The show featured backup singer Patti Scialfa brought to center stage and the object of sexually themed presentations unusual for Springsteen.
+The show featured backup singer Patti Scialfa brought to center stage as the object of sexually themed presentations deemed unusual for Springsteen.
 That, combined with the dour nature of many Tunnel of Love songs, led to speculation that Springsteen's marriage to Julianne Phillips was troubled.
 Further visual evidence of Springsteen and Scialfa becoming a couple emerged as the tour progressed, his separation from Phillips was officially confirmed, and for the first time Springsteen became the subject of a tabloid fervor.
-Springsteen and Scialfa eventually married, and the Tunnel of Love Express shows was the last full-length ones Springsteen would play with the E Street Band for eleven years.
+Springsteen and Scialfa eventually married, and the Tunnel of Love Express shows were the last full-length ones Springsteen would play with the E Street Band for eleven years.